Rachel Kaye

 -You are ready to try something new and are aware that therapy can take work and time.

-If you’d like to find out more about working with me, you are welcome to book a free, no-obligation introductory meeting
+If you’d like to find out more about working with me, please get in touch to book a free, no-obligation introductory meeting

 Read more: